Revolutionary People's Constitutional Convention: Lead up to convention

+A week before the convention four Philadelphia police officers were shot, one of them fatally.
+(Panther Russell Shoatz and four others were ultimately convicted of this murder).
+In response police raided three Philadelphia Panther centers, resulting in 14 arrests.
+Gunfire was exchanged during these raids, in which three police were injured by shotgun pellets, two superficially.
+Police publicly strip-searched the arrested Panthers, resulting in photographs that circulated in the national media.
+The Hartford Courant reported that Philadelphia Police Commissioner Frank L. Rizzo "had considered violence a strong possibility and had tried to keep the Panthers out of town."
+Despite these attempts, the RPCC convened as scheduled on Labor Day weekend.

 Convention Structure

 After much build up, the Revolutionary People's Constitutional Convention was held in Philadelphia from September 4–7.
 In attendance were leaders and members of most prominent New Left and radical activist organizations in the US, including the Young Lords Party, the Youth International Party, Students for a Democratic Society, the Young Patriots, I Wor Kuen, the Gay Liberation Front, Radicalesbians, the Third World Gay Liberation Front, Rising Up Angry, the Southern Christian Leadership Conference, and the National Urban League, as well as individuals not affiliated with any group and international visitors.
 The Black Panther paper reported after the convention that 15,000 people had been in attendance, while the New York Times reported only 6,000.
 The New York Times also reported that approximately half of the attendees were white.
 Registration for the convention occurred at the Church of the Advocate in Philadelphia.
 Opening events included a screening of the documentary The Battle of Algiers, as well as a street fair where RPCC attendees were offered discounted prices.